axiom-org/axiom.org/src/docs/bucket-getjson.md

 async bucket.getJSON(path)
 ```

 `getJSON` returns the result of JSON-parsing the file stored at `path`.
 It will throw an error if that file doesn't contain valid JSON.
+It will return null if that file does not exist.

 This is often more useful for accessing application data than using [getFile](#docs-bucket-getfile) to access a file directly.
 But it's just a simple wrapper around `getFile`.